NclRSE-Training/selected-python-gapminder-exercises/main.md

 ## Exercise 1.2

+Python allows you to assign multiple values to multiple variables in one line by separating the variables and values with commas.
+What does the following program print out?
 What does this program print out?

 ```python
 first, second = 'Grace', 'Hopper'